rrmartins/my_yadr/README.md

  * NERDTree - everyone's favorite tree browser
  * NERDTree-tabs - makes NERDTree play nice with MacVim tabs so that it's on every tab
  * ShowMarks - creates a visual gutter to the left of the number column showing you your marks
  * EasyMotion - hit ,<esc> (forward) or ,<Shift-Esc> (back) and watch the magic happen.
 Just type the letters and jump directly to your target - in the provided vimrc the keys are optimized for home row mostly.
-Using @skwp modified EasyMotion which uses vimperator-style two character targets.
+Using @rrmartins modified EasyMotion which uses vimperator-style two character targets.
  * TagBar - hit ,T to see a list of methods in a class (uses ctags)
  * CtrlP - ,t to find a file
  * Visual-star-search - make the * (star) search in visual mode behave like expected: searching for the whole selection instead of just the word under the cursor.